 Creality 3d printers are well known among hobbyists with 2 series of affordable machines – CR-10 and Ender, commercialized in several versions and generations.
-The newcommer Evnovo, targeted Creality customers with heavy weapons – the Artillery Sidewinder X1 and the Artillery Genius.
+The newcomer Evnovo, targeted Creality customers with heavy weapons – the Artillery Sidewinder X1 and the Artillery Genius.
 Is the shot successful?
-Certainly, because there is huge positive feedback on various 3d printing groups, forums, Youtube and Thingiverse.
+Certainly, because there is huge positive feedback on various 3d printing groups, forums, Youtube, and Thingiverse.

-In this review we will compare side by side the latest CR-10 V2 printer from Creality and the Artillery Sidewinder X1.
-These are the hot printers right now, especially for those seeking for reliable and easy to maintain/upgrade budget machine under $500.
+In this review, we will compare side by side the latest CR-10 V2 printer from Creality and the Artillery Sidewinder X1.
+These are the hot printers right now, especially for those seeking reliable and easy-to-maintain/upgrade budget machines under $500.

 Build volume